Gotham Knights (video game): Release

-Gotham Knights was revealed during a virtual event called DC FanDome in August 2020, planned to be released in 2021 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. The game was later announced to be delayed until 2022.
+Gotham Knights was revealed during a virtual event called DC FanDome in August 2020.
+The game was originally planned to be released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S in 2021, but was delayed to 2022.
 The PlayStation 4 and Xbox One versions were later cancelled.
-In August 2022, it was revealed at Gamescom that the release date would move up from October 25 to October 21.
+It was released on October 21, 2022.

 Marketing

-At San Diego Comic-Con in July 2022, DC Comics announced a comic book limited series—written by Evan Narcisse and illustrated by ABEL—titled Batman: Gotham Knights – Gilded City, to serve as a tie-in to the game.
-The comic book serves as a prequel to Gotham Knights, exploring Batman's final case before his death, and began publishing shortly after the game's release, on October 25, 2022, with subsequent issues releasing monthly.
-Each issue of the limited series comes with a code for an in-game item, as well as a seventh item given to those who purchase all six issues of the comic book.
+A comic book limited series—written by Evan Narcisse and illustrated by ABEL—titled Batman: Gotham Knights – Gilded City, serves as a tie-in and a prequel to Gotham Knights, exploring Batman's final case before his death.
+It was released on October 25 the same year, with subsequent issues releasing monthly.
+Each issue of the limited series came with a code for an in-game item, as well as a seventh item given to those who purchase all six issues of the comic book.

 Reception

 Critical reception

-Gotham Knights received "mixed or average" reviews from critics, according to review aggregator Metacritic.
+Gotham Knights received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
 Game Informer praised the game for its co-op gameplay, but criticized its mission objectives, combat, and side activities.
 GameSpot similarly criticized the game's story and the focus on its loot system, while bemoaning the game's objectives for lacking in variety, but praised the co-op gameplay and the characterization of its four leads.
-IGN felt that the game was a poor follow-up to the Batman Arkham series.
+IGN felt that the game was a poor follow-up to the Batman: Arkham series.
 They praised the costume upgrade options, but felt that the combat was too underwhelming to justify the game's focus on grinding.

 Sales

-Gotham Knights was the second best-selling game in its first week of release in the UK.
-In Japan, the PlayStation 5 version of Gotham Knights sold 3,125 physical copies during its week of release, making it the thirteenth bestselling retail game of the week in the country.
+Gotham Knights was the second best-selling game in its first week of release in the United Kingdom.
+In Japan, the PlayStation 5 version sold 3,125 physical units during its week of release, making it the thirteenth best-selling retail game of the week in the country.
+It became the 17th best-selling game of 2022 in the US.

 Accolades

-The game was nominated for Outstanding Visual Effects in a Real-Time Project at the 21st Visual Effects Society Awards.
+Gotham Knights was nominated for Outstanding Visual Effects in a Real-Time Project at the 21st Visual Effects Society Awards, as well as Outstanding Achievement in Audio Design at the 26th Annual D.I.C.E.
+Awards.